qulle/svg-wind-barbs/README.md

 # SVG Wind Barbs
 SVG wind barbs for speeds from 0 to 190 knots.
-The SVG files uses the PATH element and is suitable for adding to Google Maps, OpenLayers or LeafLet etc.
+The SVG files uses the PATH element and is suitable for adding to Google Maps, OpenLayers or LeafLet etc. To see the wind barbs in use, visit my [OpenLayers Toolbar Project](https://github.com/qulle/oltb).

 ## Demo sprite
 ![Demo sprite](demo-sprite-210815.svg?raw=true "Demo sprite")